• Technologies

 Think of a regional hospital system that needs to ensure performance or complex healthcare applications.
 Distance from a data center introduces latency that frustrates staff and conceivably impacts the quality of care.
 Regulatory needs can be monitored close to the point of care with select data collected for compliance reporting, rather than streaming all data to the cloud which increases network costs.

-Department of Transportation’s across multiple states are looking at ways to leverage Edge offerings for various projects including connected and autonomous vehicles, work zone safety, metro traffic, wind warning systems, truck roll over warning systems and flood warning systems.
+Transportation departments across multiple states are looking at ways to leverage Edge offerings for various projects including connected and autonomous vehicles, work zone safety, metro traffic, wind warning systems, truck rollover warning systems and flood warning systems.
 All of these will have latency concerns, compute needs, data transmission requirements and the need to act upon data intelligently and quickly.

 Educational institutions, from K-12 to higher education, saw their needs for edge intelligence soar in recent months with students learning at home and faculty both teaching and doing research remotely.
 The data needs and application performance changed dramatically.
 We are all looking forward to getting children back into school.
 However, we now know there are lots of options for doing education and analytical research.
 Edge compute can help create that new foundation for experimentation.